 From my experience working as a graphic designer specializing in branding, I would say that using the right color and font are two things that really make a big difference in your visual design.
 And of course, the consistency of colors in the artwork is essential as well.

 That’s why the Eyedropper Tool comes in handy in brand design.
 I always use the Eyedropper Tool to change the text/font color to make it the same as the brand colors, because it’s important to keep the consistency of the brand image.

-Of course, you can also be creative and make your unique color for your font.
+Of course, you can also be creative and make your own unique color for your font.
 It’ll take a bit more time, but if you’re not in a rush, why not?

 In this article, you will learn three ways to change text color in Adobe Illustrator along with some useful tips that’ll help simplify your design process.